madjugglers/pattern-book/01_maj_pattern_book.md

 ### Site Swaps

-Occasionally we invoke passing site swaps to describe patterns.
-For example, 7 club 2-count would be 4p 3 | 3 4p (2<sup>nd</sup> juggler starts with left
+Occasionally we tap the wonderful world of site-swap [notation](https://en.wikipedia.org/wiki/Siteswap) to describe patterns.
+For example, 7 club 2-count is 4p 3 | 3 4p (2<sup>nd</sup> juggler starts with left
 hand).
-Most of this discussion is in Chapter 12.
 There are a number of different site swap notations out there for passing.
-Frankly, most of us are not expert in this  (exceptions, Nick, Graham, Peter, Luke), but we point to some internet resources at the end of the chapter fyi.
-We use whatever seems to make sense to us at the moment and make no guarantee of consistency.
+We use whatever seems to make sense to us at the moment and make no guarantee of consistency!

 ## Secret Juggling Code Words and Phrases (Glossary)